 6.1 Our directors and Investment Committee members

-Our investment decisions, including the selection of our third party underlying managers, are overseen by our Investment Committee (IC).
+Our investment decisions, including the selection of underlying fund managers, are overseen by our Investment Committee (IC).

-The Directors and the members of the IC may change from time to time without notice to you.
+The members of the IC may change from time to time without notice to you.